Getting an Interview

-- Commissioned Sales Associate (13)
+- Sales Supervisor (13)

 - Store Management Intern (13)

-- Administrative Support Team Associate (10)
+- Administrative Support Team Associate (13)

 Retail Visual Merchandising Assistant Interview

 The job I applied for was a retail visual merchandising assistant PT position, but was declined after the 1:1 interview, which I had expected since I come from an IT background and had zero experience with retail and visual merchandising - but I still took a chance!
 Regardless of the outcome, it was a pleasant and easy interview thanks to the interviewer, who was very friendly, kind, and had put me at ease.